lgics/TODO-List/README.md

  * Finish old display compatibility system that should fix triple buffering and copybit/gralloc issues
  * Add link to forum in the Settings via KonstaT's patch
  * Upgrade the kernel
+ * Add old graphics support system to hardware/qcom/display
+ * Add the USES_LEGACY_GRAPHICS CFLAG into the TripleBuffer common

 ### Bytecode's Notes: